AustinWafula/insydys/README.md

 # insydys
-insydys is a python based exploitation set it generates an executable payload on opening the file  a tcp connection is established with target machine and you are presented with  a shell  .
+insydys is a python based exploitation set it generates an executable payload on opening the file  a tcp connection is established with target machine and you are presented with  a shell and a list of commands to use.

 **Features**